Kensington Soldier's Monument: Description and history

 The Kensington Soldiers' Monument is located in front of the Kensington Congregational Church, at the junction of Percival Avenue and Sheldon Street in Berlin's Kensington neighborhood.
 The memorial is a brownstone obelisk 20 ft in height, mounted in a two-part base 28 in in height.
 Each face of the obelisk is engraved with inscriptions, that on the southeast naming the four Kensington men killed in 1863, and that on the southwest naming eight more killed in 1864 and 1865.
 Two plaques have been attached to the monument, identifying it as the first monument in the nation dedicated to Civil War dead.

 Impetus for the erection of the monument originated with the Rev. Elias Brewster Hillard of the Kensington Congregational Church in 1862, upon learning of six Kensington dead in Civil War battles.
 The monument was designed by Nelson Augustus Moore, a prominent Connecticut sculptor, and was cut in a Berlin stone yard from brownstone quarried in Portland.
-It was formally dedicated on July 28, 1863, with a speech by United States Senator Lafayette Foster.
+It was formally dedicated on July 28, 1863, with a speech by United States Senator Lafayette S. Foster.
 It is distinct from many later Civil War memorials, which tend to include figures of soldiers.
 A period cannon was placed in front of the monument during semi-centennial commemoration of the monument in 1913.